Please scroll down to view all projects

-This project aims to assist local communities to work with nearby farmers to manage hedges sustainably to produce firewood.
+This project aimed to assist local communities to work with nearby farmers to manage hedges sustainably to produce firewood.
 The communities get free firewood in exchange for their labour, as well as healthy exercise and a chance to meet like-minded people, while the farmer gets their hedge layed or coppiced.
 Better still, hedge firewood is a renewable energy source.

 Our thanks to the Big Lottery for funding, through Awards for All.

-Our main objective is to help establish five community woodfuel from hedges groups, where farmers and people from local settlements can meet each other and discuss working together, while the latter group receive training in hedge laying and harvesting, legal structures, insurance and health and safety.
+Our main objective was to help establish five community woodfuel from hedges groups, where farmers and people from local settlements can meet each other and discuss working together, while the latter group receive training in hedge laying and harvesting, legal structures, insurance and health and safety.

 If you are interested in the idea of a local community woodfuel group involving hedges, please email us at email@example.com.

 To celebrate the 20th year of Devon Hedge Group, we declared 2014 to be the Year of the Devon Hedge.

 Our aim was to celebrate Devon’s amazing hedges, the best in Europe and perhaps the world.
 The dense green network of hedges that covers the county is an ancient one – most of our hedges are over 600 years old – and defines a cultural landscape that is the envy of other northern European nations.
 Couple this with high biodiversity, multiple ecosystem service delivery, and great potential as a source of cost effective renewable energy, and we have an asset which is truly remarkable: worthy of all we can do to protect and conserve it for the future.